VLS-1 V03: Accident

 The accident occurred three days before the scheduled launch date, at 1:26:06 pm (Brasília time) on August 22, 2003, between frames 26 and 27 recorded by the Closed Circuit TV of the Mobile Integration Tower.
 An unplanned ignition destroyed the launch vehicle while on the CLA platform.
 21 people died due to the ignition of a first stage engine.
 It took about eight seconds before the tower was enveloped by smoke and gases heated up to 3,000 °C. The mobile tower stood upright for five minutes.

 Survivors reported the noise of at least one booster running and several loud bangs.

 Due to the scale of the event, the dead were identified through a roll call and the remains were identified and sent to the IML on August 23, 2003.
 On the same day, the base was reopened to the press.

 At the same time that the accident occurred, the president of AEB Luiz Bevilacqua, was giving a press conference about the agreement signed between Brazil and Ukraine for the use of the Alcântara base.
-Being informed of the accident by journalists, he ironically said, "Only if it's a St. John's rocket".
-It was identified that the ignition process occurred prematurely, and thus the launch tower was not removed in time, which was the main cause of the fire.

-None of the actions performed on the day posed any risk and the accident considerably delayed the Brazilian space program.
+Being informed of the accident by journalists, he ironically replied "only if it's a party skyrocket".
+It was identified that the ignition process occurred prematurely, and thus the launch tower was not removed in time, which was the main cause of the fire; the accident considerably delayed the Brazilian space program.